robenkleene/design-references/after-effects/after-effects-essential-graphics.md

 - `Window > Essential Graphics`
 - Right-click a property (either in the `Effects` panel or `Layers` panel) and choose `Add Property to Essential Graphics`
+- `Essential Properties` are visible in a parent composition layer properties